min2ha/ukwa-site/content/target/48185/index.en.md

   "subject": "Brexit"
 }

-# Independent: Theresa May criticised for 'reckless' attitude to Brexit after New Year interview

 PM accused of offering no clarity on what Brexit will mean as date to trigger Article 50 looms closer.